AlexJReid/blog/content/posts/druid-cdc/index.md

 Subsequent jobs may also roll up older data further, depending on how much query granularity is needed.
 For instance, monthly values might be sufficient.

->Including a dimension such as a unique identifier will hinder rollup.
-This is a trade off as it prevents filtering and grouping by high cardinality dimensions.
-In return, storage and compute costs decrease.
+>As all dimension values need to be the same in order for a set of events to be rolled up, including a high cardinality dimension such as a unique identifier, for example `user_id` will defeat the purpose.
+Excluding high cardinality dimensions is a trade off as it prevents filtering and grouping on those dimensions but in return, storage and compute costs can decrease significantly.

 ## DynamoDB
 This approach can be used with DynamoDB as shown in the simple architecture below.
 The requirement is to provide a **flexible** data source that can provide a count which can be split and filtered by a number of dimensions.
 For instance: _location with the most users_, _most active user today_ and so on.